Matheus1714/speaking-ai-web/README.md

-# English Conversartion AI (Web)
+# Speaking AI (Web)

 ![Banner](.github/animation.gif)

-Do you have problem to learn english?
+Do you have problem to learn languages?
 Then this application will help you with it!
-This is an app that use the `OpenAI` tools to have an simulated english conversation.
+This is an app that use the `OpenAI` tools to have an simulated languages conversation.
 Try it!

 ## Table of Content 📜